Net income definition

 What is gross income?

-It’s important not to mix up gross and net income.
-Also sometimes called gross earnings or gross profits, gross income is your revenues minus your cost of goods sold (COGS), which are the direct expenses involved in producing your products or services.
+It’s important not to mix up gross income and net income.
+Also called gross earnings or gross profits, gross income is your revenues minus your cost of goods sold (COGS), which are the direct expenses involved in producing your products or services.

 Gross income = revenue – cost of goods sold (COGS)